hussu010/aiotnb/docs/api.rst

 Connect to a Primary Validator
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-See the TNB `Primary Validator API <https://thenewboston.com/primary-validator-api/>`_ documentation.
+See the TNB `Validator API <https://thenewboston.com/primary-validator-api/>`_ documentation.

-.. autofunction:: connect_to_pv
+.. autofunction:: connect_to_validator

 Connect to a Confirmation Validator